awexli/Social-Media-Dashboard/README.md

 There is also a `style-guide.md` file, which contains the information such as color palette and fonts.

-The `/src` folder inlcudes my `/scss` folder, `script.js`, and `style.css` file.
-In the `/scss` folder, I tried my best to seperate each `.scss` file into their own components.
+The `/src` folder inlcudes my `/scss` folder, `/components` folder, and `style.css` file.
+I tried my best to seperate each `.scss` & `.js` files into their own components.
 This allowed for better resuablity and easier code maintanence.

 ## What I learned